 Beans are a great way to get your low-calorie, low-fat protein.
 Protein is an essential nutrient that plays a key role in maintaining and repairing the body.
 It’s an excellent source of protein for vegans and vegetarians.
 Beans are high in amino acids, the building blocks of protein.
-There two types of protein sources: complete and incomplete.
+There are two types of protein sources: complete and incomplete.
 However, of all the types of beans, only soybeans have all the nine essential amino acids.
 On average, beans contain 15 grams of protein in a single cup.

 You can combine incomplete proteins with seeds, nuts, grains, or dairy at a single meal or throughout the day so you can consume complete proteins.
 You can have black beans with cheese and almonds, or eat your beans with rice or couscous.

 Beans are rich in fiber.
 It’s a great addition to your meals because most Americans don’t get the recommended 25 to 38 grams of fiber per day.
-Fiber aids in digestion, and helps protect against heart disease, high blood pressure, and high cholesterol.
+Fiber aids in digestion and helps protect against heart disease, high blood pressure, and high cholesterol.
 A cup of black beans contains about 17 grams of fiber, while navy beans have about 19 grams of fiber per cup.

 This B vitamin is essential for overall health.
-It stimulates creation of healthy red blood cells and prevent birth defects in a fetus during pregnancy.
-Folate is also good for heart health, nervous system, and cell division.
+It stimulates the creation of healthy red blood cells and prevents birth defects in a fetus during pregnancy.
+Folate is also good for heart health, the nervous system, and cell division.
 A cup of pinto beans contains about 300 micrograms of folate, which is already 75% of the recommended daily amount.
 Meanwhile, a cup of shelled edamame beans provides 482 micrograms of folate.

 The cells in our body need zinc to make genetic material, fight off germs, and heal wounds.
 For children, zinc is important because it helps develop the sense of smell and taste.
 A cup of garbanzo beans comes with 2.4 milligrams of zinc, which is a quarter of what you need for the day.

 Iron is used by the body to make blood proteins that help move oxygen around the body.
 It’s an important nutrient for the hormones and connective tissues.
-A cup of soybeans contain about 9 milligrams of iron.
+A cup of soybeans contains about 9 milligrams of iron.

-Magnesium helps make up proteins and bones, and it stabilizes blood sugar.
+Magnesium helps makeup proteins and bones, and it stabilizes blood sugar.
 Black beans are high in magnesium, containing 120 milligrams per cup, which is a third of the recommended daily amount.

 Beans are also found to be rich in polyphenols, a type of antioxidant.
 Antioxidants combat the effects of free radicals, which can cause cell damage resulting to various diseases.
 Because of this, antioxidants help protect the body from diseases.